 Interview & Exam Services

 Voices for Children Advocacy Center (formerly Weiss Child Advocacy Center) provides a place for abused children to tell their stories in a safe, friendly environment, with a single certified trained staff that can compassionately listen, examine, and ask all the necessary questions.
 Children and their non-offending family members meet with our Family Advocate and Forensic Interviewer to answer any questions they have.
-The Interviewer builds a relationship with the child to let them know that they are in a safe place and can their story.
-Behind scenes, our staff, law enforcement and child protective services discuss a plan of action to keep the child and their family safe.
-The Family Advocate works with the family to nagative through the court proceedings, assist with basic needs, advocacy, counseling referrals and provides the support the family needs.
+The Interviewer builds a relationship with the child to let them know that they are in a safe place and can tell their story.
+Behind the scenes, our staff, Law Enforcement, and Child Protective Services discuss a plan of action to keep the child and their family safe.
+The Family Advocate works with the family to navigate court proceedings, assess for and assist in addressing needs, refer to community supports and therapy, and provide ongoing support.
 Because our facility is so home-like, we provide medical exams onsite by specially-trained medical personnel so they are less traumatic and stressful to children.

 Voices for Children Advocacy Center serves as the “hub” to the Multi-Disciplinary Team (MDT), a skilled team of professionals comprised of members of many organizations including law enforcement, social services, prosecution, mental health, medical, and victim advocacy personnel.
-The MDT work together in the investigation, treatment, management, and prosecution of child abuse cases
+The MDT work together in the investigation, treatment, management, and prosecution of child abuse, & neglect cases.

-The Forensic Interviewer talks to the caregivers after the interview to again explain what will happen next and answer any questions they may have.
-Our Family Advocate will help you find counseling and support the family through the legal process (including helping the child understand what happens in court and if they have to testify).
+The multi-disciplinary team (MDT) talks to the caregivers after the interview to again explain what will happen next and answer any questions they may have.
+Our Family Advocates will help the family find counseling and support them through the legal process (including helping the child understand what happens in court and if they have to testify).

 My child has an interview – What do I need to know?

-The Voices for Children is specially designed to be a warm, child-friendly environment.
-It is both a safe and comfortable place for children and caregivers.
-When you arrive for your appointment, one of the first people you will meet is a member or the Voices for Children staff or volunteer.
-You and your child will be offered snacks and a beverage and you will be shown to the Center’s living room.
+Voices for Children is carefully, & compassionately designed to be a warm, child-friendly environment.
+It is a safe and comfortable place for children and caregivers.
+When you arrive for your appointment, one of the first people you may meet is a member or the Voices for Children staff or a volunteer.
+You and your child will be offered snacks and a beverage and you will be shown to the center’s living room.
 The living room is full of child-friendly activities to make you comfortable until it is time for the interview to begin.We have ample space if you need to bring your other children or family members with you.
-Please be aware alleged offenders are NOT allowed on the premises.
+Please be aware alleged offenders are NOT allowed in the building or on the premises.
 You will have an opportunity to ask questions of the law enforcement officer, Child Protective Services worker and Voices for Children staff before your child is interviewed.
+During this time you may also be asked if you feel comfortable with dogs, and if you would like Daphne to be part of the interview process.

 The Forensic Interview